Phoenix Theatre, London: Productions

 The Phoenix has had a number of successful plays including Norman Ginsbury's Viceroy Sarah in 1935, and John Gielgud's Love for Love during the Second World War.
 Harlequinade and The Browning Version, two plays by Terence Rattigan, opened on 8 September 1948 at the theatre.
 In 1950, it staged Frederick Lonsdale's final play The Way Things Go.

 In the mid-1950s, Paul Scofield and Peter Brook appeared at the theatre.
 In 1968, a musical version of Chaucer's The Canterbury Tales opened and ran for around two thousand performances.
 Night and Day, a 1978 play by Tom Stoppard, ran for two years.

 The theatre hosted many musicals in the 1980s and 1990s, including The Biograph Girl with Sheila White, The Baker's Wife by Stephen Schwartz directed by Trevor Nunn, and Into the Woods by Stephen Sondheim, starring Julia McKenzie.
 There were also a number of plays by William Shakespeare.
 Its first pantomime was Snow White and the Seven Dwarfs starring Dana in 1983.

-The production of Blood Brothers, the Willy Russell musical that transferred from The Albery Theatre in November 1991, ended a 21-year run on 10 November 2012 after becoming the longest-running production at the theatre.
-Following limited engagements of Goodnight Mr Tom and Midnight Tango.
+The production of Blood Brothers, the Willy Russell musical that transferred from the Noël Coward Theatre in November 1991, ended a 21-year run on 10 November 2012 after becoming the longest-running production at the theatre, following limited engagements of Goodnight Mister Tom and Midnight Tango.
 The theatre then played host to the original West End production of Broadway musical Once, which opened in April 2013 and closed on 21 March 2015.

-Bend it Like Beckham: The Musical, Guys and Dolls and The Last Tango played in 2016, with Dirty Dancing and Peppa Pig's Surprise comprising the 2016 Christmas season.
+Bend It Like Beckham the Musical, Guys and Dolls and The Last Tango played in 2016, with Dirty Dancing and Peppa Pig's Surprise comprising the 2016 Christmas season.

-The Girls, a musical by Gary Barlow and Tim Firth based on The Calendar Girls film, played at the Phoenix Theatre with previews from 28 January 2017, and officially opened on 21 February 2017.
+The Girls, a musical by Gary Barlow and Tim Firth based on the Calendar Girls film, played at the Phoenix Theatre with previews from 28 January 2017, and officially opened on 21 February 2017.
 The production closed on 15 July 2017.

-Chicago the Musical opened at the Phoenix Theatre on 11 April 2018, starring Cuba Gooding Jr. as Billy Flynn, Sarah Soetaert as Roxie Hart, Josefina Gabrielle as Velma Kelly, and Ruthie Henshall as Mama Morton.
-A cast change saw Martin Kemp take over the role of Billy Flynn, with Alexandra Burke as Roxie Hart, Mazz Murray as Mama Morton.
-Denise Van Outen was due to take over as Velma Kelly however a foot injury meant that Josefina Gabrielle returned to the role.
+Chicago opened at the Phoenix Theatre on 11 April 2018, starring Cuba Gooding Jr. as Billy Flynn, Sarah Soetaert as Roxie Hart, Josefina Gabrielle as Velma Kelly, and Ruthie Henshall as Mama Morton.
+A cast change saw Martin Kemp take over the role of Billy Flynn, with Alexandra Burke as Roxie Hart and Mazz Murray as Mama Morton.
+Denise Van Outen was due to take over as Velma Kelly, however a foot injury meant that Josefina Gabrielle returned to the role.
 The show closed on 5 January 2019.

 In June 2018, it was announced that the hit Broadway musical Come from Away would transfer to the Phoenix, which it did in February 2019.
 The production closed on 7 January 2023.

-The theatre's next production will be Noises Off, starring Felicity Kendall, Jonathan Coy, Matthew Kelly, and Tracy-Ann Oberman, from 19 January to 11 March 2023.
+Previews of Stranger Things: The First Shadow, based on the hit Netflix show, began on 17 November 2023.
+It officially opened on 14 December, with its first run scheduled to play into 2025.

 The theatre is owned by the Ambassador Theatre Group.
 Since 1973 it has been a Grade II Listed Building.